epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 [Payments Web API Specification](/public/docs/swpt_creditors/redoc.html).
 You can use the convenient [Swagger UI](https://demo.swaptacular.org/creditors-swagger-ui/) (client_id:
-`swagger-ui`, client_secret: `swagger-ui`) to browse the documentation, and experiment with the API.
+`swagger-ui`, client_secret: `swagger-ui`) to browse the documentation, to and experiment with the API.

 In further posts, I will talk about Swaptacular's "digital coins" and payment requests.